SparkleFall/SparkleFall/README.md

 - | -  SQL db architecture creation, management, and development

   [] -- Other -- []
-- | - sometimes makes tools or cli apps with dotnet 8+
 - | - 9 months in pc repairing and maintaining
+- | - WPF & MAUI dev